Carson Wentz Was Looking For A Big Play On Every Snap - GCOBB.COM

 That was an awful loss by the Eagles yesterday to the Washington Football Team.
 The Birds blew a 17-0 lead and wound up losing to a Washington team that’s not expected to do anything in the division this year.
+Check out my G. Cobb Birds Podcast on this link – https://www.buzzsprout.com/1322641/5441617-this-one-was-on-carson-wentz.mp3?blob_id=22123849&download=true

 This was a really poor game by Eagles quarterback Carson Wentz because he took chances he didn’t have to take.
 Many times he refused to check the ball down to a running back.
 Time after time, he dropped in the pocket and looked deep.
 Wentz was looking for a big play on every snap.
 Unfortunately many of those big plays were had by Washington.